indie-mirror/indienet-docs/content/hallo.gent/magic-website-factory/api.en.md

 weight: 10
 ---

-All API calls require the passing of a secret that authenticates them.
-For the test server, this secret is hardcoded.
+All API calls require the passing of a cryptographically-secure shared secret access token to authenticate them.
+The secret access token is communicated out of band via a cryptographically secure channel between Hallo.gent (Smart Citizen Lab at Stad Gent) and the Magic Website Factory (Combell).
+For the test server, a mock secret access token is hardcoded.

-`secret = "<secret>"`
+All communication is over TLS (HTTPS) only.
+Server setups on both ends have HTTP access disabled.

 ## API versioning